 RightMessage seamlessly synchronizes with your email marketing database, which for most companies is the closest thing they have to a “single source of truth.”

-You're probably already storing purchase information in your email database.
-You're tagging people who become customers.
+You’re probably already storing purchase information in your email database.
+You’re tagging people who become customers (or you’re using a better, more preferred way to segment).
 You track who registers for webinars, lead magnets, and more.

 And companies are increasingly storing segmentation information, like industry or company size or demographic, within subscriber contact records to send better, more personalized emails.